1. Guides

 Easily serve static files through a global content delivery network (CDN).

 Ampt allows you to serve files from your application URL.
 This is useful for serving static assets such as images, CSS, and JavaScript, allowing you to host front-end apps and websites.
-By convention, static assets must be stored in the static directory at the root of your application.
+By default, Ampt serves files from the static directory in your project root.
+However, if you need to specify additional directories, you can do so by adding a static key to the ampt section of your package.json file.

 You can have sub-directories in the static directory, but public is reserved for public files created using the storage interface, which are available from the /public/* path.